 This leads to weight loss, which varies in severity according to the evolution of the Giardia in cats and the kitty's immune system.

-- In kittens and cats with poor immune systems, in which the Giardia also causes severe diarrhea, the weight loss is very easy to notice because they lose a large amount of weight in a short period.
+- In kittens and cats with poor immune systems and when Giardia also causes severe diarrhea, the weight loss is very easy to notice because they lose a large amount of weight in a short period.

 - In older cats with strong immune systems, on the other hand, the weight loss may not be so easy to notice because it happens over a longer period.